Bit-Nation/Pangea-website/purchase-agreement.md

 If a legal person, Participant is duly organized, validly existing and in good standing under the laws of its domiciliary jurisdiction and each jurisdiction where it conducts business.

-BITNATION is developing PANGEA software, a decentralized jurisdiction for the peer-to-peer creation, arbitration and enforcement of agreements, built as an intuitive mobile chat application, as further described in BITNATION White Paper.
+BITNATION is developing PANGEA software, a decentralised jurisdiction for the peer-to-peer creation, arbitration and enforcement of agreements, built as an intuitive mobile chat application, as further described in BITNATION White Paper.

 By purchasing BITNATION PAT Tokens from the Company during the Sale Period, you will be bound by these Terms and all terms incorporated by reference.
 If you have any questions regarding these terms, please contact Company at
 [info@bitnation.co](mailto:info@bitnation.co).